 ISR and New Day (ND) worked together in the Winter and Spring of 2021 to develop a process map that captured activities and services at the PDI (Peer Drop-In Center).
 Figure 6 reflects the final model and details how clients drop-in, are recorded, and receive services.
-Additionally, ND staff identified outcomes and goals reflecting client deliverables.
-In summary, clients at the ND PDI- which staff and youth colloquially call The Space - enter through any of four pathways:
+ND staff further enumerate program outcomes and goals in Figure 7, reflecting client deliverables.
+In summary, clients at the ND PDI- which staff and youth colloquially call The Space - enter through four pathways: